calroc/Thun/docs/Trees.rst

 A Function to Traverse this Structure
 -------------------------------------

-Let's take a crack at writing a function that can recursively iterate or traverse these trees.
+Let’s take a crack at writing a function that can recursively iterate or traverse these trees.

 Base case ``[]``